marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

  +-> FOOBAR
 ```

 We then enroll Contoso to use the Workflow service.
 This causes a chain of enrollments whereby a sub-tenant is created for WORKFLOW+Contoso, which is then enrolled to use the Operations service, creating a sub-tenant of OPERATIONS, OPERATIONS+WORKFLOW+Contoso, which is then enrolled to use the FooBar service (since FooBar does not have dependencies, this does not create any further sub tenants).
-The Workflow service is also directly dependent on FooBar, so WORKFLOW+Contoso is enrolled to use FooBar resulting in storage configuration for FooBar being added to it.
+The Workflow service is also directly dependent on FooBar, so WORKFLOW+Contoso is also enrolled to use FooBar resulting in storage configuration for FooBar being added to it.

 This leaves the tenant hierarchy looking like this: